gabriel-quina/badc/readme.md

 mis_counter.data : holds mission number, format is underscore plus 5 digits. ex  _000001
 rep_counter.data : holds report number, format is underscore plus 5 digits. ex  _000001

-6) Notes on capmaign datafiles and Templates.

-This time i will not write much about this.
-On next releases i will add more information.
-Datafalis are 8 and a image

-7) Notes on Authcodes
+6) Notes on Authcodes

-Authcodes are there to avid massive squad registration.
+Authcodes are there to avoid massive squad registration.
 If you force to get an auth code, the interested has to register in forum.
 Many times people gets tired on register in a new forum, and they do not participate because that, so, at least the commander of squadrons knows where is the forum, it will be registered on forum , and this helps on participation